-We earn interchange fees on Dual Card and other co-branded credit card transactions outside of our partners' sales channels, based on a flat fee plus a percentage of the purchase amount.
+We earn interchange fees on Dual Card transactions outside of our partners' sales channels, and from general purpose co-branded credit cards, generally based on a flat fee plus a percentage of the purchase amount.
 Interchange revenue has been, and is expected to continue to be, driven primarily by growth in our Dual Card and general purpose co-branded credit card products.

-Interchange revenue increased by \$102 million, or 11.6%, for the year ended December 31, 2022, driven by an increase in purchase volume outside of our retail partners' sales channels, partially offset by the impacts of portfolios sold in the second quarter of 2022.
+Interchange revenue decreased by \$5 million, or 0.5%, for the year ended December 31, 2024, driven by a decrease in purchase volume outside of our retail partners' sales channels.